neographophobic/Cube4-Sketches/readme.md

 # Sketches
 ## Blank
 A template I use as a starting point for new sketches.
 There is also a non blocking version available.
-To use it do a Find and Replace on "Blank" to the name you wish, and then modify as appropriate.
+To use it do a "Find and Replace" on "Blank", and then modify each occurrence as appropriate.

 *There is a non blocking version of this template, and it includes the Cube4_ARUtils library (which can be removed if not required).*

 ## Colour Pulse
 [![Colour Pulse Video](https://i.ytimg.com/s_vi/u5nLpMrX5ck/2.jpg?sqp=CKz127UF&rs=AOn4CLCInfmBBG-x3zsayztbIiBJQXqIBA&time=1454832559358)](https://youtu.be/u5nLpMrX5ck "Colour Pulse Video")